This newsletter contains information that will (hopefully) help you grade more efficiently.

 A best practice for online instructors within GaVS is to integrate into the feedback direct references to the learning objectives, as well as offer further resources for a deeper examination of the content.

 - The more you grade, the better and more efficient you will become.
 It sounds silly, but it'ts true.

 Tips and Tricks

 - USE RUBRICS.
-Rubrics make it easy for me to grade a discussion because what is asked of them is already there and it also helps the students know what to expect in terms of grading.
+Rubrics make it easy for me to grade a ANYTHING because what is asked of them is already there and it also helps the students know what to expect in terms of grading.
 You can create new rubrics, modify existing rubrics in your course, or use rubrics already in your course just as they are.